woodwardmatt/hashgraph-tools/README.md

 # hashgraph-tools
+The following are currently included:

-An example of the transaction required to update an account's mnemonic phrase, and derived private & public keys.
+- An example of the transaction required to update an account's mnemonic phrase, and derived private & public keys.

 ## Requirements
 The following will be required: